 We have modeled our own CSA around how people truly cook and eat, catering to our distinctly urban following– there’s no other CSA quite like ours!
 We include a diverse spread of fruits, vegetables, and dairy or vegan protein options, whereas our friends who belong to CSAs with single farm models may receive windfall portions of certain veggies throughout their peak season, with less variety because they only see food from one farm.
-In the winter we also offer a local meat option.
+In the winter we offer a local meat option, as well as 2 add on share options, coffee and cheese.
 This gives our members a breadth of foods that our region has to offer, bringing together the best of urban and rural: a neighborhood farm, food fresh from the country, and Philadelphia’s own unique epicurean traditions, including the occasional locally prepared food such as preserves or bread.
 Our members tell us that our CSA is more user friendly than others because of these factors.

 Additionally, belonging to a cooperative CSA helps to mediate the risk of joining a CSA because you are receiving food from many farms.
 If you join a single farm CSA and they suffer a major crop loss from weather, pests or some other factor, as a CSA member your share will be smaller or skip a week; with a cooperative CSA, we can reach out to other farms to keep your weekly box full of value.